-1. The new programme offers a selection of elective courses.
-Even though the courses are interesting and well designed, covering some important topics and fields, the EEC believes that additional courses can be incorporated, particularly in the last two semesters.
-A modification to the structure of the courses can benefit the programme and enhance the programme dynamics.
+1. The new programme offers some elective courses.
+Even though the courses are interesting and well designed, covering some important topics and fields, the EEC believes that other courses can be incorporated, particularly in the last two semesters.
+A modification to the structure of the courses can benefit the programme and enhance the programme dynamics enabling student needs for alternative options.
 Certain revisions in the curriculum content could be envisaged.
-Such revisions, if they are incorporated, may include (but not limited to) the following: (i) a course module on 'Business Strategy and Financial Performance' orientation. (ii) since there are 4 courses in the last two semesters relating to energy economics, a course(s) in another topic can be considered, within the field of management (business) and economics; (iii) the courses Corporate Finance and Introduction to Financial Theory can swap places in the respective semesters; (iv) in addition to (ii), offering asynchronous webinars covering the aforenoted specific topics in Energy Economics or any other topic that would be replaced or topics of highly ongoing interest (e.g., ESG and sustainability compliance, energy management, green accounting, etc.) are welcome.
+Such revisions, if they are incorporated, may include (but not limited to) the following: (i) a course module on 'Business Strategy and Financial Performance' orientation. (ii) since there are 4 courses in the last two semesters relate to energy economics, a course(s) in another topic can be considered, within the management (business) field; (iii) the courses Corporate Finance and Introduction to Financial Theory can change places in the corresponding semesters; (iv) in addition to (ii), any asynchronous webinars covering the aforesaid specific topics in Energy Economics or any other topic that would be replaced or topics of highly ongoing interest (e.g., ESG and sustainability compliance, energy management, green accounting, etc.) are welcome.
+2. The coordinators should consider in the future including an optional BSc dissertation that would enable learning of new skills and competencies such as critical thinking and reinforce students to work on new things, related to both research methodologies and their working environment.
+3. Some courses in the 3rd and 4th years can be slightly mixed in order to have both core and electives courses in the last 2 semesters.
+If the OUC incorporates the EEC's suggestion in this case, we also have some minor suggestions, such as: (i) the students should be allowed to choose the supervisor professor who will be closer (as research field) to the topic of their thesis; (ii) a pool of dissertation topics should be available to students in advance to do their thesis, starting on the 3rd year, and after completing some of the fundamental core courses; (iii) datasets can be provided from professors on Institutions' internal clouds.

-2. The coordinators should consider introducing in the future an optional BSc dissertation that would enable learning of new skills and competencies such as critical thinking and reinforce students to work on new things, related to both research methodologies and their working environment.
-If the OUC-HOU incorporates the EEC's suggestion in this case, we also have some minor suggestions, such as: (i) the students should be allowed to choose the supervisor professor who will be closer (as research field) to the topic of their thesis; (ii) a pool of dissertation topics should be available to students in advance to do their thesis, starting on the 3rd year, and after completing some of the fundamental core courses; (iii) datasets can be provided from professors on Institutions' internal clouds.
-3. Some courses in the 3rd and 4th years can be slightly rearranged to ensure a mix of both core and electives courses in the last 2 years of the programme.
-4. The DL Unit should be further developed, in terms of both human capital and funding, to support instructional design, integrate the latest educational technologies and to offer faculty professional development in online teaching and learning, but also to promote students' educational interests.
+4. The DL Unit should be further developed, in terms of both human capital and funding, to support instructional design, integrate latest educational technologies and to offer faculty professional development in online teaching and learning, but also to promote students' educational interests.